Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 - Place your cursor at the end of the file, after the `}` of the `UpdateFlightStatus` method.

-TODO: [Screenshot] - Insert code at cursor
+TODO: Add a Screenshot here! - Insert code at cursor
 ![Image of TBD](/Images/placeholder-Small.png)

 > [!Note]